openvinotoolkit/open_model_zoo/tools/downloader/README.md

 The `--all` option can be replaced with other filter options to compile only a subset of models.
 See the "Shared options" section.

-The current directory must be the root of a tree of model files create by the model converter.
+The current directory must be the root of a tree of model files created by the model converter.
 To specify a different model tree path, use the `--model_dir` option:

 ```sh